 Appeared in The Practitioner on May 6, 2015

 Andrew Hier is a Senior Advisor and Partner at Cambridge Advisors to Family Enterprise where he advises business families globally on issues related to shareholder relationships, ownership strategies, succession and next generation issues, and governance of the family, owners and business.
-He is a Fellow at Cambridge Institute for Family Enterprise where he teaches and facilitates in family business programs around the world, including at the Families in Business program at Harvard Business School.
-An attorney, he is co-author of the forthcoming book, Understanding the Power of Ownership.
-He is active in the Family Firm Institute, the premiere association of advisors serving families, where he co-chaired the 2014 Global Conference.
+He is a Fellow at Cambridge Institute for Family Enterprise where he teaches and facilitates in family business programs around the world.
+He is active in the Family Firm Institute, the premiere association of advisors serving families.